Making Codeigniter clean URLs cleaner

 I suppose it makes a difference if your controller/method names are married to your site structure (i.e., http://example.com/products/view/cat1/cat2) or not (http://example.com/whichpage/displayproducts/cat1/cat2) but at least to the way I code, I’m not seeing the benefits of this method.

-Cheers,
+Cheers, Bob

-Using routes is an option.
+@Ruben Using routes is an option.
 But in order to get URLs like

 http://example.com/category1/category2/page-name

-without the controller name and the method name (‘index’ for example); the route would be (Please note that I haven’t tested this below route)
+without the controller name and the method name (“index” for example); the route would be (Please note that I haven’t tested this below route)

-$route['(:any)'] = "page/$1";
+$route['(:any)'] = 'page/$1';

 Then you would be able to use any other controller since all the requests are routed to “page” controller.
+Do let me know if there is a better routing method I missed.

-The main reasons I didn’t want
+@Bob The main reasons I didn’t want

 Target : http://example.com/controller/method/category1/category2